New Arrests in Deadly 1993 Los Angeles Apartment Arson

 Police were seeking 12 counts of murder against each along with special circumstances involving multiple victims, gang affiliation and arson.

-The fire erupted in the late afternoon of May 3, 1993, in a three-story, 40-unit apartment building in Westlake, an older section of the city west of downtown.
+The fire erupted on May 3, 1993, in a three-story, 40-unit apartment building in Westlake, an older section of the city west of downtown.

 Nearly all the tenants of the $500-a-month, one-bedroom apartments were immigrants from Mexico, El Salvador and Guatemala.